forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/getting-started/install.md

 Like all the Salesforce CLI plug-ins, you install the Salesforce Code Analyzer CLI plug-in with one simple step.
 NOTE: Be sure you've completed the [prerequisites](.v3.x/getting-started/prerequisites/) before you install this plug-in.

-By default, latest tag gets installed and as of today, it still points to {{ site.data.versions.scanner }}.
-You can install the pilot version by pointing to the `latest-pilot` label.
+By default, `latest` tag gets installed and as of today, it still points to {{ site.data.versions.scanner }}.
+You can install the pilot version by pointing to the `latest-pilot` tag.
 Also, note that automatic plugin upgrades don't work here.

 <div class="slds-notify slds-notify_alert slds-theme_alert-texture slds-text-heading_small slds-theme_warn" role="alert">
   <span class="slds-assistive-text">warn</span>